drop8k/docs/minecraft/installation/windows.md

 ### Using the CurseForge Website
 - Launch the [CurseForge](https://www.curseforge.com/minecraft/modpacks) website for Minecraft modpacks. *You may also receive a direct link to the modpack instead; open or paste this link in your browser.*
+   - You can find the modpacks servers use under [Servers](https://drop8k.github.io/docs/server/main.html#servers).
 - Install modpacks using the **Install** button.
 It should automatically launch CurseForge and begin installation.

 ![WindowsSandboxClient_EdplxAV8uA](https://user-images.githubusercontent.com/92121005/180908517-ba47e568-bdba-4169-8ce7-33cf1f98f775.gif)